Why use a sinking braid?

 -

-Quicker and improved hooking ratios
+Quicker and improved hook-up ratios

 -